Crowd at Jesmyn Ward speaking event at Liberty Hall theater in downtown Lawrence, Kansas.

 Why the Humanities?

 Scholarship in the humanities is one of KU’s areas of research excellence.
-Faculty specializing in the humanities at KU produce a steady stream of books and journal articles with major presses; each year they give dozens of conference presentations across the globe.
+Faculty specializing in the humanities at KU produce books and journal articles with major presses and each year they present at conferences across the globe.

 Professor Jonathan Lamb working on a laptop at his desk in one of the residential fellows offices at the Hall Center.